 Although you can set up interfaces, Gusto currently doesn’t offer applicant tracking and recruiting tools to find employees.
-It also doesn’t provide performance management tools to manage online employee reviews.
-However, if you already have a review form and process, you can store your ratings and review form templates within Gusto.
-Gusto also doesn’t yet offer health insurance benefits in all 50 states.
+However, you can interface it with a free ATS like Indeed or Homebase.
+If you already have a review form and process, Gusto allows you to store your ratings and review form templates, but it doesn’t provide a performance management module.

 What Users Think About Gusto

-We recommend BambooHR as the best HR software for HR compliance due to its built-in applicant tracking system and recruitment software, customized onboarding process for new employees, and thorough performance management add-on module that is $1/month extra per employee.
-All of those features are important for a business that wants to monitor their labor law compliance, such as ensuring their hiring practices are fair.
+We recommend BambooHR as the best HR software for human resource staff focused on compliance.
+It offers a built-in applicant tracking system and recruitment software, plus customized onboarding for new employees.
+All of those features include workflows and approvals.
+That’s important for a business that wants to monitor their labor law compliance, such as ensuring its hiring practices are fair.

-BambooHR integrates recruiting with their HR software.
-Once you select an applicant, you can move their data directly in your HR system.
-In addition, BambooHR’s recruiting software provides a full applicant tracking system, from job board posting, to employer branding, to an easy-to-use online job application form for candidates to apply.
+BambooHR integrates recruiting within its own HR software.
+Once you select an applicant, you can move their data directly into your HR system.
+In addition, BambooHR’s recruiting software provides a full applicant tracking system, from job board posting and employer branding to an easy-to-use online job application form for candidates to apply.

 BambooHR saves your employees and your HR staff time.
-It provides self-service, ensuring employees can check their own PTO balances, find their benefits information and even know who is out of the office.
-That prevents them from calling or emailing you with these routine requests.
-They can submit time-off requests, and even look up co-worker contact information in an employee directory.
+It provides self-service, ensuring employees can check their own PTO balances, find their benefits information, and know who is out of the office.
+That prevents them from calling or emailing you with routine questions.
+For instance, employees can submit time-off requests and even look up coworker contact information in an employee directory.

-BambooHR has all the tools, from annual employee reviews to ongoing feedback, that allow you to manage workplace performance.
+BambooHR has all of the tools—from annual employee reviews to ongoing feedback—that allow you to manage workplace performance.
 It’s all built into their HR system.
 You no longer have to develop reviews on paper and track down whether evaluations have been done or not.
 It’s features like this that make BambooHR best for professional HR staff.
-It saves them—and you—time.
+It saves them and you time.

 BambooHR Customer Support

-BambooHR provides support Monday through Friday by phone, email and online chat support.
-Their hours are 8 a.m. to 6 p.m.
-MST.
+BambooHR provides support Monday through Friday by phone, email, and online chat.
+Its customer service hours are from 8 a.m. to 5 p.m.
+Mountain Time.